Summer Pruning (Modified Lorette System)

 Cass Turnbull’s Guide to Pruning - Sasquatch Books ISBN 1-57061-316-8 (There is a newer edition of this; either is fine.)

-Mary Dunn from Surrey, B.C., runs a workshop on Pruning Fruit Trees.
+Mary Dunn from Surrey, B.C., has taught a workshop on Pruning Fruit Trees.
 She has prepared this list of links to good 'Fruit Tree' pruning sites.